MODULHAUS/anarcho-source/README.md

 Codes govern the body.
 Governance is the creation and maintenance of codes.
 This is done with a system for orchestration proposals, and votes.

 ###codes
-__Codes__ are immutable.
+__Codes__ are the laws which govern operation.
+They are also computer models for various automated functions of the system, such as voting and delegation.

-They must be removed from the system by the operation of another code.
+### votes

 ###proposals